uboslinux/ubos-docs/sphinx/developers/manifest/variables.rst

 -----------------------

-The following symbolic names are currently defined and commonly used by developers when packaging their apps or accessories for UBOS:
+The following symbolic names are currently defined and commonly used by developers when packaging their apps or accessories for UBOS.
+They are listed alphabetically.

 ``${apache2.gname}``
    Name of the Linux group used for running the Apache web server.